Master-Degree-Projects/AI-For-CyberSecurity/README.md

 # How To Execute
 > [!IMPORTANT]
 > To replicate the experiment, you must download the dataset.
 [LINK](https://drive.google.com/file/d/19yu5mKhqqOERdkpgN00AI_bNTFgDAB7q/view?usp=sharing)
+> We are not responsible if your system gets infected.

-> > [!CAUTION]
+> [!CAUTION]
-> The samples are malware nad you must avoid executing them.
+> The samples are malware and you must avoid executing them.
 If using Colab, be cautious, as it may lead to a ban.

 The delivery contains the following files and folders: